geeksgod/Test_Automation_Python/README.md

 ```console
 pytest -s -v -n=2  ./testcases/login_py --html=./Reports/demo.html --alluredir=./Reports/allure
 ```
-we provide the number of instances of browser we want to use to the -n argument
+Preferred number of instances of browser should be provided as argument to -n

 # Processing the allure reports
 ```console